-- 6.4.8 In Spring 2023, our adaptive pathway splits into two: our "Expected" and "Challenging" futures are on one adaptive pathway and our "Optimistic" and "Aspirational" futures are on the others. - 6.4.9 At this point, we will review the monitoring metrics to determine whether: - The supply risks associated with the "Challenging" supply future are likely to occur. - Demand management initiatives beyond AMP7 should at least be able to meet the "Optimistic" assumptions contained within this Plan. - Innovation in leakage control is likely to be sufficient to meet, or come close to, the 50% target without having to replace water mains. - Forecast housing and population growth is within the envelope of the Target Headroom contained within this Plan. - 6.4.10 On the basis of this information gained from the first three years of our monitoring plan and following consultation with regulators, stakeholders and customers, we will decide whether we can defer progressing a strategic supply option.
+- 6.4.17 By the end of summer 2023, our adaptive pathway splits into two: our "Expected" and "Challenging" futures are on one adaptive pathway and our "Optimistic" and "Aspirational" futures are on the others. - 6.4.18 At this point, we will review the monitoring metrics to determine whether: - The supply risks associated with the "Challenging" supply future are likely to occur. - Demand management initiatives beyond AMP7 should at least be able to meet the "Optimistic" assumptions contained within this Plan and forecast housing and population growth is within the envelope of the forecasts contained within this Plan - Innovation in leakage control is likely to be sufficient to meet, or come close to, the 50% target without having to replace water mains. - 6.4.19 On the basis of this information gained from the first three years of our monitoring plan and following consultation with regulators, stakeholders and customers, we will decide whether we can defer progressing a strategic supply option.
 We will do this only if we are confident that this does not represent a risk to customers.
+Governance and decision making for this is expected to be managed through the gated assessment process referred to previously.